 Create attribute rules with Arcade

 Attribute rules are created on an input feature class or table.
 To add an attribute rule, the dataset must have GlobalIDs, and for enterprise geodatabases, the operation must be performed as the data owner.
-You can create rules in the Attribute Rules view using the Add Attribute Rule tool or the Import Attribute Rules tool.
+Additionally, editor tracking must be enabled for batch calculation or validation rules You can create rules in the Attribute Rules view using the Add Attribute Rule tool or the Import Attribute Rules tool.
 Rules can be targeted for specific subtypes in the rule definition.
 This is helpful when you want a rule to only apply to a subset of features in a dataset.

 ArcGIS Arcade script expressions are used as part of the rule definition to define what to calculate or the valid feature configurations.
 Arcade is a portable expression language that can be used across the ArcGIS platform.